zzzprojects/docs/learndapper.com/pages/misc/temporary-table.md

 ## Dapper Plus - CreateTable Methods

 The [CreateTable](https://dapper-plus.net/create-table) method in Dapper Plus offers a straightforward approach to creating various types of tables directly from an entity type.
-It supports all type of table:
+It supports all types of table:

 - Permanent Table
 - Temporary Table